ameypatil3737/nifty-options-quant-backtester/README.md

 # Survivor Options Strategy Backtest

-A Python-based backtesting framework for a **NIFTY options selling strategy** with configurable entry gaps, strike selection logic, stop loss, target, position controls, and performance analytics.
+A Python-based backtesting framework for a systematic NIFTY options selling strategy with configurable entry gaps, strike selection logic, stop loss, target, position controls, and performance analytics.
+The strategy achieved a 265.93% backtested return in 2024 using historical NIFTY spot and options data.
 ---

 # Strategy Highlight